 Metabolite correction in [15O]O2 PET studies

-In [15O]O2 studies, the labeled water ([15O]H2O) that is formed during the study is evenly distributed between the water spaces (fw) of blood cells (RBC) and plasma (P), while [15O]O2 stays only in the blood cells, bound to hemoglobin.
+In [15O]O2 studies, the labelled water ([15O]H2O) that is formed during the study is evenly distributed between the water spaces (fw) of blood cells (RBC) and plasma (P), while [15O]O2 stays only in the blood cells, bound to haemoglobin.
 The ratio of [15O]H2O concentrations in blood cells and plasma equals the ratio of the water contents:

 Arterial blood (B) time-activity curve (TAC), representing the total [15O], is measured using blood pump and on-line detector and processed as usual, or computed from a VOI drawn on heart LV cavity in dynamic PET image.

 For metabolite analysis, plasma must be separated from arterial blood samples and its radioactivity concentration is measured.
 Concentration in blood is the sum of concentrations in blood cells and plasma, weighted by haematocrit (HCT):

 By combining the above two equations we can calculate the ratio of [[15O]H2O] in blood and plasma: